Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 **IMPORTANT:** In order to add optional login and document level access control, you'll need the following in addition to the normal sample requirements

-* **Azure account permissions**: Your Azure account must have [permission to manage applications in Azure AD](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app#prerequisites).
+* **Azure account permissions**: Your Azure account must have [permission to manage applications in Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#cloud-application-administrator).

 ## Setting up Azure AD Apps

 Two Azure AD apps must be registered in order to make the optional login and document level access control system work correctly.
+One app is for the client UI.
+The client UI is implemented as a [single page application](https://learn.microsoft.com/en-us/azure/active-directory/develop/scenario-spa-app-registration).
+The other app is for the API server.
+The API server uses a [confidential client](https://learn.microsoft.com/azure/active-directory/develop/msal-client-applications) to call the [Microsoft Graph API](https://learn.microsoft.com/graph/use-the-api).

 ### Manual Setup